bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:39:03

 Exactly, that's the case now.
-Then , if everybody decides great, success.
+Then , if everybody signs, great, success.
 Maybe actually that arrow could be wrong here and in that case, we don't need to discard the addresses.
 Now we better do, but the important thing is here like yeah if somebody refuses to sign here then we know that this guy is malicious or at least offline and we can exclude him.
 However, this is not okay, this is trivial to implement them, but we actually need to be careful for this case as well, because the protocol somehow needs to make sure that if we reach that point where we think that there was no disruption, then there was really no disruption.